-So, what does this have to do with silent auctions?
+What does this have to do with Silent Auctions?

-I recall a conversation that I had with an auction host that went like this:
+I recall a conversation that I had with an auction host that went something like this:

-(pointing to one of 5 pieces of jewelry on the table all of which look rather similar) "Lets see if we can find this item in Handbid” (I search for “necklace” and find no matching results)
+Me: (pointing to one of 5 pieces of jewelry on the table, all of which look rather similar) "Lets see if we can find this item in Handbid” (I search for “necklace” and find no matching results)

-From there, we agreed to create tent cards to label the item, as well as provide a category and an item code.
-As a result, bidders could then easily find the item in Handbid and bid on it.
-The exercise had the added value of identifying about 5-6 items that were out on display but not yet been entered in Handbid!
+From there, we agreed to create tent cards to label each item, as well as provide a category and an item code.
+As a result, bidders could easily find the item in Handbid and bid on the correct item.
+The exercise had the added value of identifying about 5-6 items that were out on display, but not yet been entered in Handbid!

 - Small silent auction bid displays